v6ak/bluesand/README.md

 ### My knowledge of D-Bus is limited

 I've looked for the right way to do that, but I've found nothing.
 Due to my limited knowledge of D-Bus, I might be still exposing some excessive privileges to the Docker container.
+However, the impact of this should be limited by running D-Bus under a separate user with limited privileges.

 If you know I am doint something wrong, please create an issue.
-If you think I am doing it right and you can prove it, please create an issue, too.
+If you think I am doing it right and you can prove it, please create an issue, too, because I'd like to update the documentation.

 ### Bluez itself is not sandboxed

 Bluez seems to need root privileges, and I cannot do much about that.

-### D-Bus daemon has too much of privileges

-Currently, we run a privileged D-Bus daemon, because we use dbus-run-session, which runs BlueZ with the same privileges.
-I've considered using a separate service running under a different user (which could quite reduce the attack surface), but I am not sure how to correctly pass the `$DBUS_SYSTEM_BUS_ADDRESS`.

 ### Using session D-Bus socket as the system one